Rubenvalrom/New-Sales-Methods-Revenue-Analysis/README.md

 ## Contents

-- **Jupyter Notebook**: Contains the data analysis and visualization code.
+- **Jupyter Notebook**: Contains the data analysis, graphs and all the findings + recommendations.
 - **PowerPoint Presentation**: A summary of the findings, intended for a non-technical audience.

 ## Requirements